joeyespo/grip/README.md

              takes the form of `username/project`
 - `username`: The user to authenticate with GitHub to extend the API limit
 - `password`: The password to authenticate with GitHub to extend the API limit
+- `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
 - `api_url`: A different base URL for the github API, for example that of a Github Enterprise instance.
-The default is the public API https://api.github.com.
-- `render_offline`: Whether to render locally using [Python-Markdown][] (Note: this is a work in progress)
+This is required when not using the offline renderer.
+- `title`: The page title, derived from `path` by default

 #### render_page